-In this study, the boundary conditions were constrained both by analyzed lateral boundaries and by prescribing the surface temperature over the ocean.
-In this sense it reflects a "best case scenario": this is how good - or or bad - these models are when larges scale dynamics and surface temperatures are reasonably well known.
-The study reveal some systematic errors in temperature and wind speed and heat fluxes that have a reasonable functional dependence, but with time series that has almost no correlation what so ever to the observations.
+In this study, the model boundary conditions were constrained both by analyzed conditions on the lateral boundaries and by prescribing the surface temperature over the ocean from satellite observations, both for open water and for sea ice.
+In this sense it reflects a "best case scenario": this is how good - or bad - these models are when the larges scale dynamics and surface temperatures are reasonably well known.
+The study reveal some systematic errors in temperature and wind speed and heat fluxes that have a reasonable functional dependence, but with time series that has almost no correlation to the observations at all.
+The fact that the functional behavior of the heat fluxes is reasonable indicates that the problem lies not only in the boundary layer formulations even though the largest errors appear here.
+Some results also indicate that many models have a problem with low-level clouds, but the errors in the lower free troposphere are also large.

-It is our belief that this a result of model tuning.
-The description of the turbulent friction in these models was tuned to optimize the surface pressure development, to ensure reasonable development of synoptic systems.
-In this process, the actual friction was of less importance, as long as cyclones and anti-cyclones obtained the correct spin-up and spin-down.
+It is our belief that the over-all result is a consequence of model tuning.
+The description of the turbulent friction in these models was probably tuned to optimize the surface pressure development, to ensure reasonable development of synoptic systems.
+These are sensitive to the cross-isobaric mass flux, which is a function of the turbulent friction.
+In this process, the actual friction accomplished was of less importance, as long as cyclones and anti-cyclones obtained the correct spin-up and spindown.
 The modeled turbulence then has to "pick up the slack" from other unknown deficiencies in the models.
-Non-linear feedbacks between the wind speed, the static stability and the turbulence then adjust to a new unrealistic balance, thus disrupting all the turbulent fluxes.

-The results are often superficially nice representations of Arctic mean climate, often for the wrong reason.
-If these models, on the other hand, were to be coupled to an ocean model including sea-ice, we suggest that the end-results may easily become a quite poor representations of current conditions.
+Non-linear feedbacks between the wind speed, static stability and turbulence - and clouds - then adjust to a new unrealistic balance, disrupting all the calculated turbulent fluxes.
+The results are often superficially nice representations of the Arctic mean climate, but often for the wrong reason.
+If these models, on the other hand, were to be coupled to an ocean model, including seaice, we suggest that the end-results may easily become a guite poor representations of current conditions.
 We leave the consequences for the reliability of Arctic climate change simulations for the reader to ponder upon.